AlessandroLovo/EW2-heatwaves/README.md

 ## Online (suggested)
 1. Click on [this link](https://drive.google.com/drive/folders/1Y748L_hgFt3uQJcQRUp5z_oT0D_oAYvL?usp=sharing).
 It is a google drive folder with the data you will need.
+Note that the files may not be available any more.
 2. Right click on `ew2.ipynb` and then on `Make a Copy`
 3. Go in the folder `data` and for every file in the folder add a shortcut to your drive following these steps